dev-dwarf/Stack3D/notes/README/README.txt

 It works by loading in a voxel model as a vertex buffer, and then drawing it.
 Hopefully you won't have to understand much of this to work with the system.

-Each 3d model you want to draw will need to be loaded using **load_stacked_sprite**.
+Each 3d model you want to draw will need to be loaded using **load_stack_sprite**.
 This will return a vertex buffer, which you should probably freeze using vertex_freeze to increase performance.
 Then in the draw event you will use vertex_submit to draw the model.
 You will find attached examples of all of this in o3Dtest.